muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 title = "Lesson learned from running a local meetup"
 +++

-I organize the [PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/) for around about four years now.
+I organize the [PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/) for about four years now.
 A monthly meetup focused on web engineering and new trends in this area.
 I do this with a friend, 100% non-profit and motivated by our passion for open source, learning, meeting motivated people, and fun.